arxae/open-in-code.yazi/README.md

 ## Configuration

-You need to asociate this plugin with a key binding.
+You need to associate this plugin with a key binding.

 We suggest you associate this plugin with the `g => v` key binding.
 To do so, add the following code to your `keymap.toml` file: